-The two common methods of cooling electronics are air and liquid cooling.
+The two common methods of cooling electronics are air cooling and liquid cooling.
 In both methods, electronics are cooled by a cooling fluid (air or liquid) interacting with electronics and their associated heat sinks.
-These heat sinks are attached to CPUs with a thermal interface material, such as a thermal paste, that fill microscopic air gaps and thereby facilitate efficient thermal transmission between surfaces.
+These heat sinks are attached to CPUs with a thermal interface material, such as a thermal paste, that fill microscopic air gaps and thereby facilitates efficient thermal transmission between surfaces.
 The heat sink and TIM help improve heat transfer capabilities as the respective cooling medium (air or liquid) circulates.
-There are several CPU cooler options in the market, and each has their own advantages and disadvantages.
-Let’s dive deeper into the advantages and disadvantages of different cooling mediums and what applications they may fit best in.
+There are several CPU cooler options in the market, and each has its own advantages and disadvantages.
+Let’s compare liquid cooling vs. air cooling to understand the advantages and disadvantages of both and what applications they may fit best in.

 Figure 1: Traditional Liquid Cooling Stackup

 If you’ve ever used your laptop for hours on end, you’re probably familiar with the loud fan that starts when your device begins to overheat.
 While sometimes annoying, that fan cools your laptop before it damages the computer.
 Air cooled CPUs are a common thermal management solution for most laptops, computers, and gaming systems.
 As the pandemic pushed people to their devices for play, work and connecting, fans have been working overboard to manage increased heat byproducts.